The Science Behind The Body’s Internal Clock

 The circadian clock can be understood through a double-pronged theory.
 The first is that our bodies respond to light.
 This has been well understood by scientists and researchers all over the world.
 The second is that our bodies' physiological processes respond to food.
 This angle, as of now, is not as well understood or researched as the previous one.

-However, an experiment conducted by some Japanese scientists has revealed that insulin, a pancreatic hormone secreted in response to feeding, may be involved in resetting the circadian clock.
+However, an experiment conducted by some Japanese scientists has revealed that insulin, a

 The researchers' findings provide crucial information and open a new floodgate of further research and solutions on making use to dietary manipulation to adjust the circadian clock.